archway-network/archway-docs/docs/participate/contribute.md

 ![deploy-preview](../assets/deploy-preview.png)

-## Who works on the tutorials?
+## Who works on the docs?

-The docs and tutorials are maintained by [@drewstaylor](https://github.com/drewstaylor) and [@aelesbao](https://github.com/aelesbao) with contributions from the entire Archway team and folks like you.
+The docs and guides are maintained by [@drewstaylor](https://github.com/drewstaylor) and [@aelesbao](https://github.com/aelesbao) with contributions from the entire Archway team and folks like you.